What is an Azure Service Bus?

 Why Azure Service Bus

-• As Azure Service Bus is a fully managed service, scaling, and availability will be taken care of by the Azure team.
+• As Azure Service Bus is a fully managed service, scaling and availability are handled by the Azure team.

-• It is integrated with other Azure services like Event Grid, Logic Apps, Stream Analytics etc.
+• It is integrated with other Azure services like Event Grid, Logic Apps, and Stream Analytics.

-• Azure Service Bus provides a reliable and secure asynchronous message communication platform along with the facility for delayed processing of events or data.
+• Azure Service Bus provides a reliable and secure asynchronous message communication platform, including support for delayed events or data processing.

 • Service Bus also supports client libraries for .NET, Java, JMS.

-Azure Service Bus offers three types of communication mechanisms; queues, topics, and, relays.
+Azure Service Bus provides three types of communication mechanisms: queues, topics, and relays.
+These components offer flexibility in designing messaging solutions for various scenarios.

-• Queues and Topics facilitate one-directional communication.
-Messages will be stored until they are consumed.
+• Queues and Topics enable one-directional communication, where messages are stored until consumed.

-• Each message in Queue is received by a single recipient.
+• Each message in a Queue is delivered to a single recipient.

-• Subscriptions can choose to receive messages based on parameters.
+• Subscriptions can filter messages based on specific parameters.

 • Unlike Queues and Topics, Relays provide bi-directional communication and do not store messages.

-• To use these messaging services, the user must create a namespace underan Azure subscription.
-A namespace can be visualized as a logical container for messaging components.
-Multiple Service Bus components (queues, topics, and relays) can reside within a single namespace.
+• To use these messaging services, you need to create a namespace under your Azure subscription.
+A namespace acts as a logical container for messaging components, allowing multiple Service Bus entities (Queues, Topics, and Relays) to coexist within it.

 Figure 2: Architecture - System implementation using Azure Service Bus components